clegergh/DATA/lectures/DATA_3101_introduction.md

 Q: Have you had any experiences with ungrading?

+## Ungrading: A-level work

+Attending > 85% of classes live, either in-person or online Attempting most problem sets in R assignments
+Asking for help, helping others, contributing to class discussions Very clear documentation of AI usage (using comments in code files, screenshots in other assignments, and descriptions in issue submissions)
+- Taking full advantage of CEWIL opportunity: udemy course(s) completed before the work with CRKN participating in discussions with community partners substantive contribution to CRKN projects

+## Ungrading: B-level work
+- Attending 70-85% of classes live, either in-person or online
+- Very clear documentation of AI usage (using comments in code files, screenshots in other assignments, and descriptions in issue submissions)
+- Some assignments submitted late
+- Active participation in CEWIL project: udemy courses complete during the work with CRKN present (in-person or online) for all sessions with community partners average contribution to project

+## Ungrading: C-level work
+- If there is any unclear documentation of AI usage, this is the highest grade possible in the class.
+All other work would have to be at the A or B level to be considered for a C.
+- Attendance is < 70%
+- Assignments routinely late
+- Moderate engagement with CEWIL opportunities: missed 1-2 sessions with our community partners udemy course(s) not complete minimal contribution to project

+## Ungrading: D-level work
+- Not meeting the standard established for A, B, or C-level work
+- Unclear disclosure of AI usage
+- Submitted at least half of the assignments with an acceptable level of work
+- Active discussion about progress on learning objectives throughout term

+## Ungrading: F
+- Not meeting the standard of D-level work
+- Not engaging in CEWIL project

 ## To Do List - In Class

 1. Register a GitHub account